ivaROS/neu_ros_driver/ReadMe_EN.txt

 3.compile the source code of neuvition_driver(you need change the INSTALL_PREFIX to your openCV path and ros path) catkin_make -DOpencv_DIR=/usr/share/OpenCV  -DCMAKE_INSTALL_PREFIX=/opt/ros/melodic install

+4.the default SDK library is for 'x86' arch, which locates in 'neu_ros_driver/src/lib/libneusdk_boost_1_65.so'. you can modify this linker for 'arm' architecture as well.

-4. launch neuvition_driver
+5. launch neuvition_driver
 roslaunch neuvition_driver neuvition_driver.launch

-5. you can change the parameters in 'driverparams.yaml' if need
+6. you can change the parameters in 'driverparams.yaml' if need